datalab-icmat/Intro-to-ML/9. Deep reinforcement learning/README.md

-### Chapter 8.
-Unsupervised Learning.
+### Chapter 9.
+Reinforcement Learning.

-This folder contains the material of __Chapter 8.
-Unsupervised Learning__ from "Introduction to Machine Learning" course held at Datalab-ICMAT.
+This folder contains the material of __Chapter 9.
+Reinforcement Learning__ from "Introduction to Machine Learning" course held at Datalab-ICMAT.
 In particular, it includes:

 * Slides
-  * clase8d.pptx
+  * Course_RL_Jar_Manel.pdf

 * Lab R scripts
-  * MLlab8.Rmd

-* Data
-  * pollen_test_data.RData
+  * MLlab9.Rmd